-We continue to expect mid-single-digit stock market returns in 2016 with large cap leadership.
-The age of the business cycle leaves us cautious on small cap stocks, while we maintain a slight preference for growth over value.
-We recommend investors focus allocations in the U.S., although we have warmed up to EM, where valuations are attractive, China's growth outlook has improved, and further stimulus efforts may boost performance.
+We continue to expect mid-single-digit stock market returns in 2016, though with a likely volatile path to achieve those gains.
+We expect large cap leadership as the age of the business cycle leaves us cautious on small cap stocks.
+Growth and value may be more of a pitched battle near term but we believe growth is better positioned in the intermediate term.
+We recommend investors focus allocations in the U.S., although we have warmed up to emerging markets (EM), where valuations are attractive, China's growth outlook has improved, and further stimulus efforts may boost performance.